Learn something new every day

 Many people like to grow distinct Herbes de Provence blends in their gardens.
 In addition to providing a ready supply of fresh cooking herbs, an herb garden is also very aromatic, making the outdoors a pleasant place to be.
 Herb gardens also do not require a great deal of space, and a small simple selection of herbs can even be grown indoors in a large planter in a sunny spot.

-Actually, the blend almost always includes summer or winter savory, which have a quite distinctive flavour that gives a characteristic tang to the whole mixture.
+Actually, the blend almost always includes summer or winter savory, which have a quite distinctive flavor that gives a characteristic tang to the whole mixture.
 I've bought many different versions and never had bay in it (though I can't see any reason why you shouldn't put it in your own version.